imano00/todo-app/README.md

    php artisan key:generate

 5. Set up your database (preferable to use MYSQL):
+   - Preferable if you have XAMPP installed in your system.
    - Open .env file
    - Update DB_DATABASE, DB_USERNAME, DB_PASSWORD with your local database info